Better-Mistakes/beside-animation3/PULSE_SYNC_INTEGRATION.md

 4. **Add TWO pulse elements** to your page with classes `.circle-pulse.is--1` and `.circle-pulse.is--2` (required for alternating effect)
 5. **Publish and test** - you should see:
    - Page loads with Heading 1 visible
-   - After 3 seconds: card appears, homeHeroContainer slides up, reactComponent fades in
+   - After 3 seconds: card appears with **synchronized animations**:
+     - homeHeroContainer slides up
+     - reactComponent fades in + slides up
-   - Heading instantly switches from 1 → 2 (no animation)
+     - Heading 1 fades out while Heading 2 fades in + deblurs
-   - `.is--1` pulses out when card appears
+     - `.is--1` pulses out
+     - All happen at the same time (0.8s duration)
    - Pulses alternate between `.is--2` and `.is--1` on each card change
    - While one pulse animates out, the other fades back in
    - Headings cycle through 2-10 with fade/blur transitions, then loop back